ivanbg2004/Oblivion-Wi-Fi-Aid/README.md

 - **NO SUPPORT.
 NO HAND-HOLDING.
 NO MERCY.**
 - You break it, you fix it.
 Learn Google-Fu.
-- This is released under the **MIT License**, which basically means “do what you want, but don’t sue me.”
+- This is released under the **GPL-3.0 license**, which basically means “do what you want, but don’t sue me.”
 - If Microsoft’s lawyers are reading this, I’d like to say: *your OS is trash*. ❤️

 ---